 Even if you tent camp and don’t want to go camping without access to power, look for sites with electric hookups.

 8. Size and Space of the Campsite

 Campgrounds can pack campers into small sites, while others give plenty of space between campsites.
-If you have a larger group or have a lot of gear in your camp setup, consider a larger campsite to give you all the space you need.
+If you have a larger group or have a lot of gear in your camp setup, consider a larger campsite to provide you with all the space you need.

 9. Location within the Campground

-When we are choosing our campsite, we look for the proximity to the bathhouse, the camp host, and any amenities like the camp store, pool, and kids’ activities.
+When choosing our campsite, we look for the proximity to the bathhouse, the camp host, and any amenities like the camp store, pool, and kids’ activities.

 Choose a campsite away from things if you want to experience a little more solitude during your camping trip.
 If you have small kids who might do better closer to restrooms or kids old enough to visit the camp store on their own, consider these in choosing your campsite.

 Tent campers may also want to choose a campsite away from RV sites, where there is a lower chance of noise from generators running through the night.

 Avoid campsites near standing water during mosquito season to prevent miserable, itchy bug bites.